HarStu/Chip8/README.md

 # Chip8
 Chip8 Interpreter written in C

-A basic chip8 interpreter written in C, using ncurses for input/output
+Simple Chip-8 interpreter written in C, using ncurses for I/O.

+Hex keypad is controlled by 1234qwerasdfzxcv.
+Since ncurses lacks audio support, a "BEEP" is printed onscreen in place of sound output.